zephyrproject-rtos/zephyr/doc/subsystems/networking/networking-api-usage.rst

 defined in :file:`net/buf.h` and BSD socket API uses linear memory buffers.

 This example creates a simple server that listens to incoming UDP connections and sends the received data back.
-You can downlow the example application source file here `connectivity-example-app.c <https://gerrit.zephyrproject.org/r/gitweb?p=zephyr.git;a=blob;f=doc/subsystems/networking/connectivity-example-app.c>`_
+You can download the example application source file here `connectivity-example-app.c <https://gerrit.zephyrproject.org/r/gitweb?p=zephyr.git;a=blob;f=doc/subsystems/networking/connectivity-example-app.c>`_

 This example application begins with some initialization.
 (Use this as an